lukso-network/docs/docs/contracts/contracts/LSP7DigitalAsset/extensions/LSP7Burnable.md

 ```

 Hook that is called before any token transfer, including minting and burning.
-Allows to run custom logic before updating balances and notifiying sender/recipient by overriding this function.
+Allows to run custom logic before updating balances and notifying sender/recipient by overriding this function.

 #### Parameters